indygreg/PyOxidizer/cryptographic-message-syntax/README.md

 CMS is used to power the digital signatures embedded within Mach-O binaries on Apple platforms such as macOS and iOS.
 The primitives in this crate could be used to sign and authenticate Mach-O binaries.
-(See the sister `tugger-apple-codesign` crate in the Git repository for code that does just this.)
+(See the sister `apple-codesign` crate in the Git repository for code that does just this.)

 This crate is developed as part of the [PyOxidizer](https://github.com/indygreg/PyOxidizer.git) project and is